The math most sellers never see

 Title Insurance

-Illinois sellers typically pay for the owner’s title insurance policy that protects the buyer.
-Costs vary by sale price and provider:
+Illinois sellers typically pay for the owner’s title insurance policy.
+Approximate costs by price:

 Transfer taxes~$3,750